 Before computers, and just as television was in its infancy, an astronomical observatory was designed for Buhl Planetarium, whereas the viewing public could remain in a heated observing room during cold weather—without the use of a television screen.
 This Sidereal Coelostat, or Siderostat-type, 10-inch refractor telescope was the first such telescope designed in a permanent installation for public use.
 It was also the second largest Siderostat-type telescope in use.

-publicly-owned building in the City, and possibly the State, to be constructed
+was the first publicly-owned building in the City, and possibly the State, to

-with air-conditioning.
-In fact, air-conditioning was essential, since the
+be constructed with air-conditioning.
+In fact, air-conditioning was essential,

-museum galleries and theaters were specifically built without windows, to
+since the museum galleries and theaters were specifically built without

-better control lighting, heating, and air-conditioning.
-And, although Buhl
+windows, to better control lighting, heating, and air-conditioning.
+And,

-Planetarium was built with a boiler room, boilers were never installed.
+although Buhl Planetarium was built with a boiler room, boilers were never

-Arrangements were made with the City to share the heating plant of the Carnegie
+installed.
+Arrangements were made with the City to share the heating plant of

 ( More, next page )